nyetwurk/ecuxplot/README.md

 ## Installation

-For detailed installation instructions, build targets, and platform-specific information, see [INSTALL.md](INSTALL.md).
+For detailed installation instructions, see [INSTALL.md](INSTALL.md).

-**Note**: JRE download is only required for Windows builds. macOS and Linux builds use the system JDK.
+For build instructions and development information, see [BUILD.md](BUILD.md).